toan-ly/CS-5137-Deep-Learning/homework2/README.md

 In `src/evaluation.py`, `test_model()` function loads the trained model and evaluate on the test set

+Additionally, the screenshots of iterations of models' training and testing with current timestamp are in `results/screenshots/`

 ### Notebooks:
 - `src/run_eda.ipynb`: notebook for Exploratory Data Analysis
 - `src/run_training.ipynb`: notebook for training and saving results